tradecloud/tradecloud-docs-api-v2/checklist.md

 - [ ] **Which team members do I need?**

 * When using a **Tradecloud One Connector**, in most cases a partner consultant will install, configure and maintain the Connector for you.
-* When using **message-oriented middleware**, you will need an integration consultant to build and maintain the message flows & data transformations and install & configure the middleware components.
+* When using **message-oriented middleware**, you will need an integration consultant with ERP knowledge to build and maintain the message flows & data transformations and install & configure the middleware components.
-* When building an **API integration**, you will need developers and a tester to build and maintain the message flows & data transformations and install & configure the components.
+* When building an **API integration**, you will need developers and a tester, both with ERP knowledge, to build and maintain the message flows & data transformations and install & configure the components.

 **In all cases** you will need a cloud or system engineer, to configure a firewall, configure SSL, install and configure a web server or Microsoft [Azure Integration Services](https://azure.microsoft.com/en-us/products/category/integration) components.